lengentyh/YiChunHung_Physics/_pages/about.md

 <hr>

-I have a broad interest in theoretical condensed matter physics and its application to material science.
-I am now focusing on:
+I am broadly interested in theoretical condensed matter physics and its applications to materials science.
+My current focus includes:

  - __Machine learning methods in material discovery__

- - __Moiré engineering on electronic structures in twisted multilayer systems__

- - __Band topology, quantum geometry, and their responses in flat bands__
+ - __Moiré engineering in twisted multilayers, especially on band topology, quantum geometry, and their responses in flat bands__

-In addition, I have experience on studying __Luttinger liquid theory__ and am also interested in __non-equilibrium systems__.
+I also have experience in __Luttinger liquid theory__ and an interest in __non-equilibrium systems__.

 <br>